QuarkChain/bench_kvdb/doc/paper.md

 In Pebble, all block reads (filter, Top-Index, index, and data blocks) during a `Get` operation are routed through the BlockCache.
-Every lookup first consults the cache, and a cache miss typically results in a single underlying physical read under minimal readahead and compaction interference.
+Every lookup first consults the cache, and a block-cache miss typically results in a single underlying physical read under minimal readahead and compaction interference.

 $$